-We were engaged by a Czech company trading luxury goods to review their foreign branch with regard to continuously stagnating profits, low online business, and potential for other operational risks.
-The focus was to understand whether these assumptions can materialize and are the results of inefficiency, mismanagement, or fraud.
+We were engaged by a Czech company trading watches to review their Polish business with regard to steadily stagnating profits, low online business and the potential for other operational risks.
+The focus was to understand whether these criticisms were material and were the results of inefficiency, mismanagement, or even fraud.

-We identified irregularities in the accounting of inventories and loans, but also intentional manipulations of intercompany payables to cover up the true economic situation of the branch.
-The resulting effects involved millions of Czech crowns.
-Our recommendations included changes in the management culture of the branch, strict amendments in the accounting policies, changing the accounting firm, and implementing more robust financial management systems.
+We identified not only irregularities in the accounting of inventories and loans, but also intentional manipulations of intercompany payables to cover up the true economic situation of the branch.
+The consequences of these amounted to millions of Czech crowns.
+Our follow-up recommendations included changes in the management culture of the branch, strict amendments in accounting policies, changing their auditing firm, and the implementation of more robust financial management systems.